Eva van Ooijen

 This work is about Loes, an artist who spent her life in obscurity.

-In 2020, I began an investigation into Dr. A., a potentially fraudulent scientist who claimed to have made an archaeological discovery in the Amazon region.
-I discovered that he was not the author of his work, but rather the pseudonym of his wife, the artist Loes.
+In 2020, Eva van Ooijen began investigating Dr. A., a potentially fraudulent scientist who claimed to have made an archaeological discovery in the Amazon region.
+She discovered that he was not the true author of his work, but rather a pseudonym for his wife, the artist Loes.

-Fascinated by her story, I decided to create an exhibition about Loes and approached various museums, including the Stedelijk Museum in Enschede.
-To my surprise, I received a response: curator Mindy Lamers had submitted a similar proposal five years earlier but had been unable to fully capture the essence of Loes’ work at the time.
-As a result, her planned monographic exhibition was never realized.
+Fascinated by Loes’ story, Eva decided to create an exhibition about her and approached various museums, including the Stedelijk Museum in Enschede.
+To her surprise, she received a response: curator Mindy Lamers had submitted a similar proposal five years earlier but had been unable to fully capture the essence of Loes’ work at the time.
+As a result, the planned monographic exhibition was never realized.

-When I learned about Mindy’s plans, I knew they had to be showcased.
-With Mindy Lamers' exhibition models, I aim to draw attention to Loes’ artworks, which are both impressive and elusive due to their diversity of styles and media.
+When Eva learned about Mindy’s earlier plans, she knew they deserved to be showcased.
+By showing Mindy Lamers' exhibition models, she aims to highlight Loes’ artworks, which are both impressive and elusive due to their diversity in styles and media.

 Attachment to Mindy’s email: